joindin/joindin-api/src/views/emails/eventCommentReported.md

-A coment on your event has been reported.
+A comment on your event has been reported.
 It will be hidden until you moderate it; the details are below:

 **Event:** [name]